siriusphp/invokator/docs/2_3_middlewares.md

 title: Middlewares
 ---

-# The middleware locator
+# Middlewares

-This locator has the following characteristics:
+This processor has the following characteristics:
 1. All the parameters are passed down to each of the callables as which means all the callables should have the same signature (although this restriction can be by-passed with **modifiers**)
 2. The second to the last callables receive a `$next` as their last parameter which is a callable that continues the calls from the stack
 3. Each callable may call `$next` or not